s1gh/tweety/README.md

 # Tweety v3.0 Discord Bot
-Repository for the complete rewrite of Tweety.
+Repository for the complete rewrite of Tweety

 ## Requirements
 PostgreSQL